lehduong/Knowledge-Distillation-by-Replacing-Cheap-Conv/README.md

 # On searching an effective and efficient Pipeline for Distillating Knowledge in Convolutional Neural Networks
+This repository contains the code for Knowledge Distillation in Convolutional Neural Network in **Low-resource settings**.
+The code is usable for both Classification and Semantic Segmantation tasks.
 ## Usage
+Running below instructions for running with Cityscapes dataset:

+Download the dataset to `data` folder, the folder structure should be: `data\gtFine\train` as the sample set provided

+Download the pretrained model as a teacher from [here](https://github.com/NVIDIA/semantic-segmentation) and put it in `checkpoints`

 Try `python train.py -c config.json` to run code with default settings.